Impact stories

 • 7 staff have received comprehensive training in neurodiversity-affirming practice

-• 11 families completed the assessment process (including a feedback session
+• 130 families have completed assessments, including a feedback session

 United Nations Sustainability Goals